Countries hosting Afghan refugees

 The head of the Spanish government, Pedro Sanchez, announced that his country would accept the evacuation of Afghan nationals working temporarily in the European Union.
 On Thursday, the first transport of Spanish and Afghan evacuees from Kabul landed at Madrid’s Torrejon de Ardoz airport.

-Three countries in Latin America have expressed their willingness to take in many refugees, with priority given to women and girls: Mexico, Chile and Costa Rica.
+Three countries in Latin America have expressed their willingness to take in many refugees, with women and girls prioritized: Mexico, Chile and Costa Rica.

 Mexican Foreign Minister, Marcelo Ebrard, announced, via his Twitter account, that the government will start processing the first asylum applications of Afghan nationals through the Mexican embassy in Iran.

-Chile has expressed its acceptance of Afghans who are dedicated to promoting women’s rights and who feel threatened.
+Chile expressed its approval of Afghans who are dedicated to promoting women’s rights and who feel threatened.
 President Sebastian Pinera said he is committed to receiving about 10 families through the NGO’s Front Line Defenders programme.

 Costa Rica announced the creation of a “Humanitarian Front for Afghan Women and Girls”.
 Vice President Epsy Campbell announced on his Twitter account that “Costa Rica has decided to open its borders” and called on other countries to act “like the real United Nations!” @usual